 Constance Bougie has their bachelor’s in English with focuses in creative writing and asexuality studies.
-They are currently a grad student at the University of Missouri in Columbia with focuses in Modernist literatures and asexuality/aromanticism studies at the University of Missouri in Columbia.
-They edit the lit mag Wilde Boy.
-Follow them on Twitter @5tephendeadalu5.
+They are currently a grad student at the University of Missouri in Columbia with focuses in Modernist literatures, asexualities/aromanticisms, and animal studies.

 Their honors thesis on reading James Joyce’s Ulysses is an anthology of critical and personal essays, poetry, drama, images, and fiction that can be read online here.

 “’The Manifestation of Romance in a Bottle’” has a fairy tale feel, underscoring the idea that happily ever after belongs to all genders and sexualities, and that it doesn’t need to hinge on sexual or romantic love, or marriage.
 It’s a sweet story, focusing on friendship, which is often overlooked in favor of sex and romance in fiction.
 Even better, the story features multiple friendships, and Bougie does an excellent job of infusing the story’s world with a sense of magic.”A.C.
 Wise